CSA Score

 How CSA Scores Affect Your Business

 Insurance costs.
 Insurers use CSA data to assess risk.
 Poor scores, especially in Unsafe Driving, Crash Indicator, and Vehicle Maintenance, directly increase premiums.
-Maintaining clean scores is among the most effective strategies for lowering insurance premiums.
+Keeping your scores clean is one of the best ways to lower your insurance premiums.

 Broker access.
 Many brokers set CSA score thresholds for carriers.
 If your scores exceed their limits, they will not tender you loads.
 This is especially true for larger brokers with strict compliance departments.